Skip to content

 You can check if your printer supports Windows Protected Print (WPP) mode by looking for IPP (Internet Printing Protocol) support or Mopria certification.

-Windows Protected Print mode is a security feature in Windows 11 that enhances printing safety by moving away from traditional third-party drivers to a driverless system using IPP.
+Windows Protected Print (WPP) mode is a new security feature in Windows 11.
+It makes printing safer by ditching old third-party drivers for a driverless system that uses IPP (Internet Printing Protocol).

-This modern printing system reduces malware risks and improves stability by communicating directly with your printer, bypassing potentially vulnerable manufacturer drivers.
+This modern approach cuts down on malware risks and boosts stability because it talks directly to your printer, skipping those potentially vulnerable manufacturer drivers.

 To ensure your printer works with WPP, it needs to be Mopria certified or explicitly support the IPP protocol.